 Ren and I enjoy taking cooking classes whenever we travel.
 It’s a great way to experience the cuisine and to better understand how authentic local food is supposed to taste.

-Compared to Thai or Vietnamese, we weren’t as familiar with Indonesian food.
+Compared to Thai or Vietnamese food, we weren’t as familiar with Indonesian food.
 Outside of sate and nasi goreng, we really didn’t know that much about it giving us even more incentive to take this cooking class.
 Thanks to Paon Bali, my Indonesian culinary vocabulary has expanded to include dishes like kuah wong sup jamur, pepes ikan, and base gede bumbu kuning.
 Sate, as expected, was on the syllabus, and we even learned how to make gado gado which like sate, is considered one of Indonesia’s national dishes.

 If you’re interested in learning more about Indonesian cuisine, then you may want to take this cooking class on your next trip to Ubud, Bali.
 It’s a fun and entertaining four hours led by the hilarious wife-husband tandem of Puspa and Wayan.
 They’ll have you laughing out loud whilst guiding you through the basics of Indonesian cooking.